Web3-Conf-India/Hack-Web3Conf/README.md

 # Hack-Web3Conf
 ## How to submit:
 - Register for Hack Web3Conf using this [Google Form](https://forms.gle/Wyc4QFTJYESUNjqy9)
 - Upload your code somewhere on the internet.
-This can be to a GitHub repository ( preferred ), a zip file on cloud storage, anywhere: as long as it is accessible by the judges.
+This can be to a GitHub repository ( preferred ), anywhere: as long as it is accessible by the judges.
 You will provide a link to this in the next steps.
 - Login to your GitHub account.
 - Make sure that the following are taken into consideration before submitting ( failure to do so will result in disqualification ) :
   1. Make sure you have your code link ready